 In addition to IOTA and NEO, other second-generation blockchain platforms are also having a ripple effect in the sector.
 Monero Zcash and Dash blockchains came into being as a way of addressing some of the security and scalability issues associated with the early blockchain applications.
 Dubbed as privacy Altcoins, the three blockchain platform seek to provide high levels of privacy and security when it comes to transactions.

-Large enterprise are investing big in hiring professionals as they seek to gain a head start on the use of the technology.
-Companies like Microsoft and Microsoft appear to have taken the lead when it comes to exploring blockchain technology applications resulting in what has come to be known as private, hybrid and federated blockchains.
+Large enterprises are investing big in hiring professionals as they seek to gain a head start on the use of technology.
+Companies like Microsoft and Microsoft appear to have taken the lead when it comes to exploring blockchain technology applications resulting in what has come to be known as private, hybrid, and federated blockchains.

-In 2015, the Linux Foundation unveiled an Umbrella project of open source blockchain.
-They went on to call it Hyperledger, which until to date acts as a collaborative development of distributed ledgers.
-Under the leadership of Brian Behlendorf, Hyperledger seeks to advance cross industry collaboration for the development of blockchain and distributed ledgers.
+In 2015, the Linux Foundation unveiled an Umbrella project of open-source blockchain.
+They went on to call it Hyperledger, which until to date acts as collaborative development of distributed ledgers.
+Under the leadership of Brian Behlendorf, Hyperledger seeks to advance cross-industry collaboration for the development of blockchain and distributed ledgers.

-Hyperledger focus is to encourage the use of blockchain technology to improve performance and reliability of current systems to support global business transactions.
+Hyperledger focuses on encouraging the use of blockchain technology to improve the performance and reliability of current systems to support global business transactions.